team-dev-docs/devdocsprod-dev-docs/blog/Static Generated Sites are You Need.md

+---
+title: Why a Static Generated Site is the Best Choice for Developer Docs and Landing Pages
+authors: andrew
+header_image: /img/dev-docs-assets/ClippedHeroBg.png
+text_color: white
+tags: [markdown, docusaurus, developerdocs]
+---

 # Why a Static Generated Site is the Best Choice for Developer Docs and Landing Pages

 In the fast-paced world of software development, efficient documentation is crucial.
 Static generated sites, particularly those using Markdown and platforms like GitHub and Docusaurus, offer an optimal solution for developer docs and landing pages.
 Here's why: